jacklester00/kafka_go_consumer/README.md

 # Kafka Go Consumer Example

-This project demonstrates how to create a Kafka consumer in Go using the Sarama library, with a local Kafka cluster running on Docker using KRaft.
+This project demonstrates how to create a Kafka consumer in Go using the Sarama library, with a local Kafka cluster running on Docker using Confluent Platform.

 ## Prerequisites